Faculty Policies

 In addition, since there can be overlap in function, department chairs and faculty may have difficulty quantifying workload effort into one category.
 For example, clinical faculty may be providing direct patient care to a participant in a research study while also providing supervision and instruction to students, residents, or specialty fellows.
 Nonetheless, each of these schools has specific guidelines and/or standards which guide assignments and expectations.

-The Schools of Nursing and Social Work and the Graduate School are also involved extensively in clinical education, outreach to the community, service, and research.
-However, the curriculum designs in the Schools of Social Work and Nursing and the Graduate School do enable use of the guidelines and conversions to course units used in the USM policy.
+The Schools of Nursing and Social Work and the School of Graduate Studies are also involved extensively in clinical education, outreach to the community, service, and research.
+However, the curriculum designs in the Schools of Social Work and Nursing and the School of Graduate Studies do enable use of the guidelines and conversions to course units used in the USM policy.

 All seven schools define faculty workload expectations by percent of effort in teaching, research, and service.
 Each school's policy also defines specific factors which influence workload assignments and the process used to make assignments.
 Although all faculty members are expected to contribute to the mission of the school and University, relative workload effort among teaching, research/scholarship, and service may vary according to the type of appointment and nature of assignments.
 Therefore, each school has percentage ranges for workload expectations by type of appointment and corresponding tenure status.
 Annual faculty workload expectations, as defined in each school's policy and approved by the President, are specified in this document.